Higher Koszul duality and $n$-affineness: Introduction

-In the statement of \cref{mainintroE}, the $(n+1)$-category $n\ShvCattwo^{n-1}(\cSpec(\CX))$ is the $(n+1)$-category of quasi-coherent sheaves of (presentably $\Bbbk$-linear) $n$-categories over the cospectrum of the $\Bbbk$-valued cochains $\CX$ of $X$.
-This is an $n$-categorification of the usual category of quasi-coherent sheaves: when $n=2$, this was defined in \cite{1affineness}, while for arbitrary $n$ it has been recently introduced in \cite{stefanichthesis}.
+Let us explain the notations in the statement of \cref{mainintroE}.
+If $\mathfrak{X}$ is a stack the $(n+1)$-category $(n+1)\ShvCattwo^{n}(\mathfrak{X})$ is the $(n+1)$-category of quasi-coherent sheaves of (presentably $\Bbbk$-linear) $n$-categories over $S$.
+This is a categorification of the usual category of quasi-coherent sheaves: when $n=1$, this was defined in \cite{1affineness}, while for arbitrary $n$ it has been recently introduced in \cite{stefanichthesis}.
+In the bottom right corner of diagram (\ref{mdiag2}), $X_{\mathrm{B}}$ is the Betti stack associated with the space $X$.

+\cref{mainintroE} is the main theorem of this article.
+The top equivalence of diagram (\ref{mdiag2}) is a $n$-fold categorification of equivalence \eqref{eqqeqintro2}.
+It provides a complete solution to the problem of generalizing the (almost) Morita equivalence \ref{intro:morita} to the setting of $\Ebb_n$-Koszul duality in the topological context.

-Before proceeding, let us comment further on equivalence \eqref{nkoszulintro}, which we consider to be the deepest result of this paper.
-The appearance of $\cSpec(\CX)$ in the statement might seem only a technical artefact of our approach; on the contrary, we believe that our work clarifies the true nature of Koszul duality in the topological setting.
+\begin{remark} The appearance of $\cSpec(\CX)$ in the statement might seem only a technical artifact of our approach; on the contrary, we believe that our work clarifies the true nature of Koszul duality in this setting.
 There is a canonical map of stacks

 called the \emph{affinization map}.
 Equivalence \eqref{nkoszulintro} is given precisely by the pull back along $\mathrm{aff}_X$.
 The real content of Koszul duality in this setting is therefore that, under appropriate connectivity assumptions on $X$, the theory of (higher) local systems does not distinguish between $X_{\operatorname{B}}$ and $\cSpec(\CX)$.
-We believe this to be a more transparent statement already in the classical case $n=1$ where, as we discussed, the standard formulation of the duality between $\CX$ and $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$ requires otherwise artificial size restrictions, or $t$-structure renormalizations.
+We believe this to be a more transparent statement already in the classical case $n=1$ where, as we discussed, the standard formulation of the duality between $\CX$ and $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$ requires otherwise artificial size restrictions, or $t$-structure renormalizations. \end{remark} We conclude the paper proving some easy consequences of our results.
+In particular, \cref{mainintroE} allows us to test the $n$-affineness of some coaffine stacks by using the criterion of \cref{thm:main4}.
+This has the following interesting consequence. \begin{customthm}{D}[\cref{cor:1affinenessga}] For $k\geqslant1$ and $\Bbbk$ a field of characteristic zero, the stack $\mathbf{B}^{n+2k}\Ga$ is $n$-affine, while the stack $\mathbf{B}^{n+2k+1}\Ga$ is not $n$-affine. \end{customthm} When $n=1$, \cref{thm:introD} generalizes \cite[Theorem 2.5.7]{1affineness}, which proved the $1$-affineness of $\mathbf{B}\Ga$, $\mathbf{B}^2\Ga$ and $\mathbf{B}^3\Ga$ and proved the non-$1$-affineness of $\mathbf{B}^4\Ga.$